Skip to content

 The Las Piedras Corridor

-Junglekeepers operates along the Las Piedras River, located in the Madre de Dios region of the Peruvian Amazon rainforest.
-This area is part of the Tropical Andes/Amazon hotspot, known as Peru’s official “biodiversity capital,” and considered one of the most biodiverse areas on earth.
+Junglekeepers operates along the Las Piedras River in the Madre de Dios region of the Peruvian Amazon, a region renowned as Peru’s “biodiversity capital” and one of the most ecologically rich places on Earth.

 Threats